TrazelDev/TrazelOs/README.md

 ### Installation:

 #### Ubuntu:
-1. clone the projecct
+1. Clone the projecct
 2. cd project
 3. sudo apt install `make`
 4. make `dependencies`
 5. cd `_linker_compiler_installer`
 6. make `compiler_and_linker_dependencies`
-7. in the case that it fails to run add the following to the bashrc PATH: "/usr/local/x86_64elfgcc/bin" with the command:
+7. In the case that it fails to run add the following to the bashrc PATH: "/usr/local/x86_64elfgcc/bin" with the command:
 `echo` 'export PATH="$PATH:/usr/local/x86_64elfgcc/bin"' >> ~/.bashrc;

 #### Other Linux distributions:
-1. clone the projecct
+1. Clone the projecct
 2. cd project
 3. install `make` `qemu-system-x86` `nasm`
 4. cd `_linker_compiler_installer`
 5. make `compiler_and_linker_dependencies`
-6. in the case that it fails to run add the following to the bashrc PATH: "/usr/local/x86_64elfgcc/bin" with the command:
+6. In the case that it fails to run add the following to the bashrc PATH: "/usr/local/x86_64elfgcc/bin" with the command:
 `echo` 'export PATH="$PATH:/usr/local/x86_64elfgcc/bin"' >> ~/.bashrc;

 ### Running the project: